Looking for an acronym? Please see the acronyms listing.

-Mutually beneficial agreement among various partners in which all participating members engage in and contribute to goals for the preparation of education professionals.
-This may include examples such as pipeline initiatives, Professional Development Schools, and partner networks.
+Mutually beneficial agreement among various partners in which all participating members engage in and contribute to goals for preparing education professionals.
+This may include examples such as school district and higher education agreements, pipeline initiatives, Professional Development Schools, or partner networks.

 Pedagogical Content Knowledge.